 - 1. Confirmation of the Mana Whenua Kaitiaki Forum objective to reduce road harm for Māori. - 2.
 Support for a holistic response with focus on tamariki.
 We need to keep all children safe and think of future generations.
 This includes kohanga reo, kindergartens, kura and schools. - 3.
 Need to understand the value and story of haukainga (true home) to Treaty Partners and the purpose of kura and marae for manākitanga.
 There is need for a safe speed limit to protect all who visit and use these locations. - 4.
 Support safe speed limits near marae, papakāinga and kaumātua housing, kura kaupapa and schools, kohanga reo and kindergartens. - 5.
 Marae are like schools, with many people moving around outside vehicles at many different times of day and night.
 Variable speed limit signs would be helpful for rural marae to manage busy occasions when people may be walking on the road, including during tangihanga. - 6.
 Specific requests for Karioitahi Beach, Okahu Bay, Te Kura Kaupapa Māori o Piripono Te Kura Whakahou ki Ōtara and Te Kura Kaupapa Māori o Te Kotuku.
+The outcome of this partnership work is reflected in the holistic, area-based approach to proposed speed limit changes in this plan with a focus on tamariki centred locations and inclusion of mana whenua and mātāwaka requested roads.
 Voices of children To hear children's perspectives on road safety, AT held an art competition during the April 2022 school holidays.
 Kids were invited to draw or write about "What would your neighbourhood look like if everyone could travel safely on our roads and footpaths?"
 Our tamariki showed great awareness and understanding of road safety issues and speed.
 They want to walk, scoot and cycle to school independently, to the park and to local shops with their friends, siblings and pets.